MarcoIeni/release-plz/docs/src/config.md

 This configuration file is optional — release-plz is designed to work out of the box, with decent defaults.

+Put the `release-plz.toml` file in the same directory of your root `Cargo.toml`.

 ## Reference

 The configuration file is written in the [TOML](https://toml.io/) format and consists of